nwisbeta/github.io/pages/app_design/layout.md

 If the interface requires more than ten data fields, use multiple pages.

-The design should use margins and spacing where possible (iOS Human Interface Guidelines, Material.io, UWP).
+The app design should use margins and spacing where possible (iOS Human Interface Guidelines, Material.io, UWP).

 <div class="col-sm-12">
 		<div class="row">